A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →The Model Flinch Before the Lawyer

-I pushed an AI assistant with a dangerous-sounding idea and watched the model flinch before it got precise.
-That recoil was the useful part.
+Push an AI assistant with a dangerous-sounding idea and watch it flinch before it gets precise.
+The recoil is the useful part.
 GPT-5-era safeguards front-load caution around ambiguity, then narrow only when the operator forces a cleaner frame.

 Read Article →Yesterday's News